Pet Passport Fiji

 - A copy of the Rabies Certificate should also be included for endorsement.

 - Ticks & Tapeworm Test must be performed twice within 6 months of entry with the second one done within 4 days of departure.

-Fiji requires that, with all requirements met, your pet be kept in quarantine for 30 days on arrival.
-Quarantine officers are stationed at the international airports at Nadi and Nausori and the ports of entry for vessels.
+Fiji requires that, with all requirements met, your pet be held in quarantine for 7 days when entering from Australia and New Zealand and 30 days when entering from Hawaii.
+Home quarantine is not permitted.
+Quarantine officers are stationed at the international airports at Nadi and Nausori.

 Pets are not permitted to enter Fiji from countries with high incidence of rabies.
 Pets must be 4 months old to enter.